|

 treat them the way they treat American (workers) in America.

-they don't.
-If you look at the statistics, Haitians do not leave Haiti
+you look at the statistics, Haitians do not leave Haiti for poverty.

-refugees not political refugees.'
-Our (American) laws provide refugee
+refugees.'
+Our (American) laws provide refugee status for political

 "It's only when the government is killing them (as it is now) and